ciire/ciire.github.io/README.md

 10. Commit Changes
 ### Viewing your hosted resume in your user repository
 11. Click on action
-a.
-Wait until the website has been built before trying to access it
+* Wait until the website has been built before trying to access it
 12. Enter the website username.github.io to view your resume

 ## More Resources
-A markdown
-https://www.youtube.com/watch?v=_PPWWRV6gbA
+Below is a resource to get you started with Markdown https://www.youtube.com/watch?v=_PPWWRV6gbA